sc68cal/openstack-networking-guide/scenario-dvr/scenario-dvr.md

 1. Launch an instance with an interface on the tenant network.

-1. On the compute node with the instance, verify creation of the 'qrouter' namespace.
+1. On the compute node with the instance, verify creation of the `qrouter` namespace.

   ```